jillb/WordPress-Diverse-Speaker-Workshop/README.md

 >
 > ***Facilitator** - If it’s a small group (15 or less), arrange seats in a circle.
 Otherwise, set up small groups of 4-5 each.
 In both scenarios, we will be splitting into small groups of 4-5 each starting in the Pick A Topic section.*
 >
-> You can use the toilet at any time, and get up and move around whenever you want to.
->
 > ***Facilitator** - Proceed to next slide, Introductions… us*
 >